 You CANNOT use the humidity system to control moisture at low temperatures.
-The humidity system is disabled below $+7^{\circ}$ C. However, if you have the optional GN2 (gaseous nitrogen) Purge system, this can be used to eliminate moisture condensation at low temperatures.
+The humidity system is disabled below $+7^{\circ}$ C. However, if you have a source of GN2 (gaseous nitrogen) or Dry Air, you can use the Purge system to eliminate moisture condensation at low temperatures.